 The number of common shares beneficially owned by each entity, person, executive officer or director is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any common shares over which the individual has sole or shared voting power or investment power as well as any common shares that the individual has the right to acquire within 60 days of February 8, 2019 through the exercise of any option, warrant or other right.
+Under such rules, beneficial ownership includes any common shares over which the individual has sole or shared voting power or investment power as well as any common shares that the individual has the right to acquire within 60 days of January 22, 2019 through the exercise of any option, warrant or other right.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all common shares held by that person.

-Common shares that a person has the right to acquire within 60 days of February 8, 2019 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all executive officers and directors as a group.
-As of February 8, 2019, 31,294,920 common shares, or approximately 83.46%, were held by two holders in the United States.
+Common shares that a person has the right to acquire within 60 days of January 22, 2019 are deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all executive officers and directors as a group.
+As of January 22, 2019, January 22 common shares, or approximately 86.64%, are held by three holders in the United States.
 Unless otherwise indicated below, the address for each beneficial owner is Auris Medical Holding AG, Bahnhofstrasse 21, 6300 Zug, Switzerland.

-The percentage of common shares beneficially owned is based on 37,495,859 common shares issued and outstanding as of February 8, 2019.
-The number of outstanding common shares reflect the 10:1 "reverse share split" effected through the Merger.
+The percentage of common shares beneficially owned is based on 37,495,859 common shares issued and outstanding as of January 22, 2019.
+The number of outstanding common shares reflect the 10:1 "reverse stock split" effected through the Merger.
 Each common share confers the right on the holder to cast one vote at a general meeting of shareholders and no shareholder has different voting rights.

-Shares Beneficially Owned
+Shares Benefi cially Owned

 Shareholder Number Percent

 5% Shareholders

 Rosalind Advisors, Inc. (1) 2,050,489 5.54%

 Executive Officers and Directors

 Thomas Meyer, Ph.D.
 (2) 8,986,219 23.97%

 Armando Anido, M.B.A (3) 6,064

 Mats Blom, M.B.A.
 (4) 5,314

 Alain Munoz (5) 2,082

 Calvin W. Roberts, M.D.
 (6) 12,589

-Hernan Levett, CPA - -
+Hernan Levett, CPA

-Indicates beneficial ownership of less than 1% of the total outstanding common shares.
+^{} Indicates beneficial ownership of less than 1% of the total outstanding common shares.